Running Awk

 The variable assignment feature is most useful for assigning to variables

-such as RS, OFS, and ORS, which control input and
+, which control input and

 output formats, before scanning the data files.
 It is also useful for